alex2276564/IAFurnitureBreakRestricter/README.md

 ## ✨ Features

 - ✅ **Furniture Protection:** Prevents unauthorized players from breaking ItemsAdder furniture.
 - ✅ **Flexible Permission System:** Grants permission to break furniture with either the specific `ia.furniture.break` permission or the broader `ia.*` permission.
 - ✅ **Minigame Friendly:** Ideal for games like BedWars where WorldGuard can't be used.
+- 🔄 **Auto-Update Check:** On server start, the plugin checks for updates.
+If a new version is available, a notification is displayed in the console.

 ## 📥 Installation